Your Independent Contractors are Probably Employees

 Do you employ independent contractors?
-Are you sure they qualify?
+Are you sure they qualify under the law?

-Most employers are aware of the new overtime threshold that took effect on January 1, 2020.
-If you’re misclassifying, you are at risk of violating not only the new overtime law, but many other regulations as well.
+If you’re misclassifying, you are at risk of violating not only overtime, but many other regulations as well.

-- The DOL recovered a record $322 million in wages owed to workers in Fiscal Year 2019.
-Misclassification is a complicating factor in minimum wage, overtime, and FMLA violations.
+- The DOL recovered $139 million in overtime wages owed to workers last year.
+Misclassification is a factor in minimum wage, overtime, and FMLA violations.

 - A Human Resources Management System (HRMS) helps employers comply with DOL, FLSA, FMLA, and state/local labor laws.
 Plus, it helps companies avoid payroll mistakes.